ansibleguy/collection_opnsense/tests/README.md

 ### Internet access

-To perform some tests (package/firmware, ids) the test firewall needs to reach some public service:
+To perform some tests (system, ids) the test firewall needs to reach some public service:

-* package/firmware - `pkg.opnsense.org`
+* system - `pkg.opnsense.org`
 * ids - `rules.emergingthreats.net`

 ----